knpuniversity/easyadminbundle/knpu/custom-actions.md

 actions and customize how they look.
 Under `Genus`, add a new `show` key and `actions`.
 Use the expanded configuration, with `name: genus_feed` and `type: route`.

-There are two different custom actions "types": `route` and `action`.
+There are two different custom action "types": `route` and `action`.
 Route is simple: it creates a new link to the `genus_feed` route.
 And you can use any of the normal action-configuring options, like `label`, `css_class: 'btn btn-info` or an `icon`.